-As the recognized head of the royal house of the Kamehameha dynasty, the High Chiefess Elizabeth Kekaʻaniau was the honorable ceremony officiator in some memorial events of the Kamehameha Dynasty, such as the unveiling of the tablets of the Battle of Nuʻuanu and the Birth Place of Kamehameha III.
-Also unveiling the tablet at Kawaiahaʻo Church dedicated to Amos Star Cooke, teacher of the Royal School exclusively for the young royal chiefs who were eligible to rule.
+High Chiefess Princess Elizabeth Kekaʻaniʻau was the honorable ceremony officiator in the memorial events of the Kamehameha Dynasty, such as the unveiling of the tablets of the Battle of Nuʻuanu and the Birth Place of Kamehameha III.
+Also unveiling the tablet at Kawaiahaʻo Church dedicated to Amos Star Cooke, Instructor of the Royal School exclusively for the young royal chiefs who were eligible to rule.

 "Erected by the Daughters of Hawaii, 1907, to commemorate the Battle of Nuʻuanu, fought in this valley, 1795, when the invading conqueror, Kamehameha I, drove the forces of Kalanikupule, King of Oʻahu, to the Pali and hurled them over the precipice, thus establishing the Kamehameha Dynasty".

 March 17, 1914 - A TRIBUTE PAID TO THE MEMORY OF KING KAMEHAMEHA III